Neo-Nazism in Canada: New Constitution Party of Canada

 The New Constitution Party is a white supremacist associated, anti-Semitic, and self-described "anti-Marxist" group based in Toronto, led by James Sears.
-It is not registered by Elections Canada as a political party in Canada, and focuses its activities on spreading what some consider hate speech through its 'National Socialist' themed website Your Ward News and YouTube videos posted by Sears.
+It is not registered by Elections Canada as a political party in Canada, and focused its activities on spreading hate speech through its 'National Socialist' themed newsletter and website Your Ward News and YouTube videos posted by Sears.
 The New Constitution Party has close ties to members or former members of the defunct white supremacist group the Heritage Front such as Gary Schipper.

 Nationalist Party of Canada

 The Nationalist Party of Canada is an unregistered political party established in 1977 by Don Andrews.
 The party describes itself as white nationalist and "race realist", and is known for its antisemitic and racist publications.
 Many influential neo-Nazi Leaders such as Wolfgang Droege affiliated with the party, but after the formation of the Heritage Front in 1989, the majority of its radicals left to join the new and promising Heritage Front.